hfAdjei/hakeem/README.md

  Outside coding I enjoy cooking, daydreaming stories I hope to publish as novels, and also geek about podcasts, photography, illustration and anime.

 - 😄 Pronouns: He/Him
-- 🙏🏾 I am looking for help on Java, node.js and so many others.
+- 🙏🏾 I am looking for help on React, Node.js and you know CSS.
-- 🧐 I am currently learning Java, Python, Javascript and HTML and CSS.
+- 🧐 I am currently learning React.
-- 💬Ask me about: Basics in Java and anything else outside coding.
+- 💬Ask me about: Basics in Java, UX Design Parctices and stories about Ananse.
 - 📫 Reach me on: [@namijiwrites](https://twitter.com/namijiwrites)
-- ⚡Fun Fact: I enjoy music and writing songs.
+- ⚡Fun Fact: I enjoy music to a lot and I write stories that are kind of horrible to read but wholesome to imagine.